VishalXDev/Note-Book---LM/README.md

 Copy
 Edit
 npm run dev
-Open your browser at 👉 http://localhost:9002
+Visit your local dev server: http://localhost:9002

 🌍 Deployment
 You can deploy this app to: